icaps2023/icaps2023.github.io/content/program/dc.md

 ## Program

-The Doctoral Consortium is scheduled on Saturday July 8 from 9:00 PM to 18:00 PM (CET) - Malá Strana Campus, Room S9
+The Doctoral Consortium is scheduled on Saturday, July 8 from 9:00 PM to 18:00 PM (CET) - Malá Strana Campus, Room S9

 [9:00 PM - 10:00 PM] - Welcome and Invited Talk by <a href="#karpas">Erez Karpas</a>

 ---
-[10:00 PM - 10:30 PM] Cofee Break
+[10:00 PM - 10:30 PM] Coffee Break

 ---
 [10:30 PM - 12:15 PM] - **First Session (5+2 mins for questions each)**